some

 const $allowToCompare = createStore(true);

-const $isPasswordCorrect = createStore(true);
+const $isPasswordCorrect = createStore(true);const $isEmailCorrect = createStore(true);

-const $isFormFailed = some({
+const $isFormFailed = some({ predicate: $allowToCompare, stores: [$isPasswordCorrect, $isEmailCorrect],});

 console.assert(false === $isFormFailed.getState());